icelandico/geodev_site/src/lib/content/blog/reverse-string-typescript-string-literals.md

 ---
-templateKey: blog-post
-title: Reverse string using Typescript string literals
+category: Typescript
+date: 2024-10-08 19:46:00+00:00
+description: Discover how to reverse a string recursively in TypeScript with this fun exercise.
+Learn about lesser-known TypeScript features and see the solution from Typehero's AOT-2023 challenge.
+Dive into generic types and conditional types for a deeper understanding.
 slug: reverse string typescript string literals
-date: 2024-10-08T19:46:00.000Z
-category: Typescript
 tag:
 - typescript
+templateKey: blog-post
+title: Reverse string using Typescript string literals
 ---

 You are given a task: create the type definition that takes a string `S` and recursively reverses it.
 The result should be a new string type where the given input `S` is in reverse order.
 This is not something you may do on a daily basis work, but it's a fun thing to do and check lesser known Typescript features.
 This was one of the exercises from the <a href="https://typehero.dev/aot-2023" target="_blank">Typehero</a> site.
 And here's the solution: